MatijaBas/rugby-shop/README.md

 1. As a creative, mindful person I would rather buy products from local shop to support small local business owners with a personal touch, instead of buying products from big companies.

 2. As new visitor I want ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information.
-As new customer I dont want to be confused by the layout or process of payment, and be able to easy find what i am looking for.
+As new customer I don't want to be confused by the layout or process of payment, and be able to easily find what i am looking for.

-4. In order to avoid unawareness of purchase, I want product information must be sufficiently clear to understand.
+4. In order to avoid unawareness of purchase, I want product information to be sufficiently clear to understand.

-5. A text search function so that I can quickly narrow down my search when looking for something specific.I need To be able to see a summary of my order on every page of the checkout process.
+5. A text search function so that I can quickly narrow down my search when looking for something specific.
+I need To be able to see a summary of my order on every page of the checkout process.
 When I am logged in I can access my account details and update them if I need to.
 I expect to be able to find information on my past orders.
 I expect to be able to easily get in contact with the shop owner via a contact form.